craftercms/docs/source/reference/modules/deployer.rst

           remoteRepo:
             # URL of the remote repo
             url: /opt/crafter/authoring/data/repos/sites/editorial/published
-            # Live of the repo to pull
+            # Branch of the repo to pull
             branch: live
         # Calculates the Git differences with the latest commit processed
         - processorName: gitDiffProcessor